brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 We want to advance equity, diversity and inclusion in every dimension of what we do and hold ourselves accountable for the results.

 ## Our philosophy and approach
+Framework for intential experiment and adapt.
+Framework for experiment and adapt.
+Iterative plan and predict.
 Incremental steps can lead to big changes.

-Offering pro-bono and discounted consultancy services alongside grants, simple loans, and equity based seed, early stage and follow up financial capital.
+Offer pro-bono and discounted consultancy services alongside grants, simple loans, and equity based seed and follow up financial capital.

+Pro-bono services and grants are available for early and exploratory projects.
+These are to help shape strategic thinking and test out the impact potential and commercial feasibility.

+Ongoing support, loans and equity finance are available for the most promising projects.

+We ask our members to invest career capital alongside some financial capital.
+Financial investment is made on a matched funding basis.